benchristel/verse/docs/beginner/index.md

 stands in for the result of the function.
 You can replace one with the other and the output of the program won't change.
-The five-dollar term for this is *referential transparency*, which you can now use to impress all your friends.
+The five-dollar term for this is *referential transparency* (and yes, you can totally impress people by mentioning referential transparency at parties).

 Of course, you may be wondering: why *not* just replace the function call with the uppercased result?
 It would be a lot